-The LGPS is a funded defined-benefit pension scheme, with the assets held in separate trustee-administered funds.
+The LGPS is a funded defined benefit pension scheme, with the assets held in separate trustee-administered funds.
 The total contributions are as noted below.
-The agreed contribution rates for future years are 22% for employers and variable (between 5.5% - 12.5%) for employees.
+The agreed contribution rates for future years are 22% for employers and 5.5% to 12.5% for employees.